-Increased consumption of whole grains has been shown to reduce heart disease by 20 – 30 percent.
+Increased consumption of whole grains has been shown to reduce heart disease by 20 to 30 percent.
 Look for a fiber content of at least 3 grams per serving.
-Be careful though.
-Many breads sold with a whole grain label have refined grains as an ingredient.
-Read the ingredients!
+Be careful, however, as many bread items sold with a whole grain label have refined grains as an ingredient.
+Read the ingredients.

 Sugar & High Fructose Corn Syrup

 Where you find them: In many sweetened foods.
-Hidden in breads, buns, muffins, ketchup, soft drinks, and spaghetti sauce.
+Hidden in bread, buns, muffins, ketchup, soft drinks and spaghetti sauce.

 What the labels call it: Any ingredients containing the words salt or sodium mean the food has salt.

-- Monosodium glutamate (MSG) – Flavor enhancer found in soups, salad dressings, chips, frozen foods, and in restaurant food.
-May contribute to depression, disorientation, eye problems, tiredness, headaches, and obesity.
+- Monosodium glutamate (MSG): Flavor enhancer found in soups, salad dressings, chips, frozen foods and restaurant food; may contribute to depression, disorientation, eye problems, tiredness, headaches and obesity

-- Sodium Sulfite – Found in wine and dried fruit.
-May lead to asthma attack in sensitive persons.
+- Sodium sulfite: Found in wine and dried fruit; may lead to asthma attacks in sensitive persons

-- Sodium Nitrate/Sodium Nitrite – Preservative in processed meats.
-May cause cancer and be harmful to the pancreas and liver.
-It makes meats look red and fresh.
+- Sodium nitrate/sodium nitrite: Preservative in processed meats; may cause cancer and be harmful to the pancreas and liver; makes meats look red and fresh

-- Sulfur Dioxide (E220) – Considered toxic and can worsen asthma.
-Found in beer, soft drinks, dried fruit, juices, alcoholic drinks, wine, vinegar, and chips/snack food.
+- Sulfur dioxide (E220): Considered toxic and can worsen asthma; found in beer, soft drinks, dried fruit, juices, alcoholic drinks, wine, vinegar and chips and snack food